siddha-forever/DL-Projects/README.md

 ### 4. Sentiment Analysis - IMDB Movie Reviews
 - Performs sentiment analysis on IMDB movie reviews using deep learning.
-- Uses recurrent neural networks (RNNs) and LSTMs for text classification.
+- Uses LSTMs for text classification.
 - Classifies reviews as positive or negative based on sentiment.

 ## Installation and Usage